jbueza/Mojo/doc/api/Application.md

 ### getPlugins(onComplete)

 Provides the ability to fetch all application-specific plugins prior to starting the application.
-This method piggybacks off of MOJO.require() to fetch the plugins.
+This method piggybacks off of mojo.require() to fetch the plugins.

 ### start()